 Monthly remote conferences with subcontractors will be scheduled to document progress.
-These teleconferences will allow the contractor to prepare the monthly remote conferences with C3S, discussing the current status of the project.
+These teleconferences will allow the contractor to prepare the monthly teleconferences and regular review meetings will be held with ECMWF, discussing the current status of the contract.
 It will also be an opportunity to discuss technical and scientific problems and to mitigate risks for the contract.

-In the event that any issue arises that requires solution, the first point of contact will be the project coordinator.
-The project manager will be responsible for working with C3S to agree on an action plan to resolve the issue, informing the steering committee of the progress until a satisfactory resolution has been reached.
-In the event that escalation is required, C3S will contact the project leader.
+In the event that any issue arises that requires solution, the first point of contact will be the contract coordinator.
+The Service Manager will be responsible for working with C3S to agree on an action plan to resolve the issue, informing the steering committee of the progress until a satisfactory resolution has been reached.
+In the event that escalation is required, C3S will contact the contract leader.